ECC (Emergency and Critcal Care Service)

 24 hour Emergency Service – PH: 9351 3437

-As part of the Emergency and Critical Care Department, the Sydney After-hours Veterinary Emergency Service (SAVES) operates 24 hours a day, 7 days a week.
+Emergency and Critical Care (ECC) operates 24 hours a day, 7 days a week.
 We provide immediate evaluation and care for small animals presenting on emergency.
 Experienced staff veterinarians work hand-in-hand with talented nursing staff, veterinary students, and veterinary specialists to provide excellent care for your pet at any time of the day or night.
 A very experienced North American trained critical care veterinarian is on call at all times to ensure the most unstable patients receive the highest level of care.

 Upon arrival, please make your way to the main entrance of our hospital and ring the bell.
 The car park and entrance are well lit.
 Doors are locked for security purposes after hours.

 All pets with be triaged by our experienced nursing staff upon arrival.

 Pets will be seen based on the severity of their condition and not the time of presentation.